Gaganyaan: Service module

+The Gaganyaan Spacecraft will have a 2.9 t service module is powered by liquid propellant engines.
+The crew module is mated to the service module, and together they constitute 8.2 t orbital module.It will power the spacecraft and run its main engines during orbit circularization, on-orbit control, de-boost manoeuvring and Service Module based abort during the ascent phase.
+The Liquid Apogee Motor (LAM) engines provide the main propulsive force during the orbit circularisation & de-boost phases, while the Reaction Control System (RCS) thrusters ensures precise attitude control.

-The Service Module Propulsion System (SMPS) will perform an orbit raising manoeuvre allowing Gaganyaan to reach 400 km in low earth orbit (LEO), then remain docked during a deorbit burn until atmospheric reentry.
-It will use an unified bipropellant system consisting of MON-3 and Monomethylhydrazine as oxidizer and fuel, having five main engines derived from ISRO's liquid apogee motor with 440 N thrust and sixteen 100 N reaction control system (RCS) thrusters.
+The Service Module Propulsion System (SMPS) will perform an orbit raising manoeuvre allowing Gaganyaan to reach 400 km in low Earth orbit (LEO), then remain docked during a deorbit burn until atmospheric reentry.
+It will use an unified bipropellant system consisting of MON-3 and Monomethylhydrazine as oxidizer and fuel, having five main engines derived from ISRO's liquid apogee motor with 440 N thrust and sixteen 100 N reaction control system (RCS) thrusters.As of July 2025, ISRO has completed all development programmes and qualification tests related to the SMPS system.